+- 8. Non-need parent loans

+- 9 Non-need work

+- 4. Non-need federal grants

+5. Non-need state grants

-Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify.
+- Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student

 Private student loans: A nonfederal loan made by a lender such as a bank, credit union or private lender used to pay for up to the annual cost of education, less any financial aid received.